The Pandemic’s Impact on Social Security: Can You Still Rely On It?

 At its inception in 1935, Social Security was a system designed to provide financial assistance to retired workers.
 But it’s come a long way from its nearly 100 years of existence.

-Through the decades, it’s since grown to be one of the largest economic systems in the country, serving roughly 65 million people a month (as of 2021) and costing a hefty trillion dollars in benefits per year.
+Through the decades, it’s since grown to be one of the largest economic systems in the country, serving nearly 70 million people in 2020 according to the Social Security Administration and costing a hefty trillion dollars in benefits.

 Social Security benefits are no longer reserved for retirees; the SSA also offers benefits for disability, survivors, dependents, and supplemental purposes.